open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/resources.md

 indicate latency in your system, you can narrow it down to a specific container, pod, or kubernetes deployment.

-Below you will find some introductions on how to setup resource detection with the Node.JS SDK.

 ## Setup

 Follow the instructions in the [Getting Started][], so that you have a running